GreenDelta/openLCA2-manual/src/processes/tab_documentation.md

 ![](../media/administrative_information.png)
 _Administrative information of a process_

 The definitions of data set owner, data generator, and data documentation are not fixed.
-However, data owner can be the "Contact data set" of the person or entity who owns this data set.
+However, data owner can be the contacts of the person or entity who owns this dataset.
 A data generator can be an expert who compiled and modelled the data set as well as internal administrative information linked to the data generation activity.
-And data documentor can be the contact of the responsible person or entity that has documented this data set, i.e. entered the data and the descriptive information.
+And the data documentor can be the contact of the responsible person or entity that has documented this data set, i.e., entered the data and the descriptive information.

 </div>